 We have a responsibility to meet the educational needs of all students.
 With respect to our More Able students, West Bromwich Collegiate Academy will do the following:

 - Have a Senior Leader with an overview for More Able Students.

 - Identify students who are More Able and ensure that all staff are aware of their specific learning needs.

 - Support access to extra-curricular opportunities beyond the Academy day.

 - Ensure all subject areas have provision for More Able students in all years and deliver activities which support this.

-- As we approach Key Stage 4, provide students with access to GCSE Pod and other software packages developed to maximise learning.
+- As we approach Key Stage 4, provide students with access to software packages developed to maximise learning.